The Plot to Blow Up the Eiffel Tower: Background

 The group's name is derived from a book by rock critic Greil Marcus, Lipstick Traces: A Secret History of the 20th Century, itself a reference to a line in Guy Debord's 1978 film In girum imus nocte et consumimur igni.

-On their earlier work, their music incorporated elements of punk rock in a jazz-oriented improvisational and constructional sequence, whilst later works incorporated a more noise and lo-fi approach.
+On their earlier work, including their debut full-length Dissertation, Honey, released in 2004, their music incorporated elements of free jazz, whilst later works incorporated a more noise and lo-fi approach.

 The band was known for their confrontational live shows.
 While performing on their 2005 tour with The Blood Brothers and Big Business, each member wore a red armband with "PLOT" written in a white circle, intentionally mimicking the armbands worn by members of the Nazi Party.
 The armbands were in keeping with thematic/aesthetic elements associated with the 3rd Reich that was prevalent on their album Love in the Fascist Brothel.

 Welchez also claims they caused a "near riot" in Salt Lake City, and caused a "piss waterfall" in Baltimore, which led to them being banned from playing in the city.

 The Plot won the San Diego Music Award's "Best Punk Act" award two years running, in both 2005 and 2006.